nikamurao/face_mask_compliance/README.md

 <img src="https://user-images.githubusercontent.com/70846659/134142328-f4d6bdba-8cd9-448e-a2e5-0787ba66d18c.png" width="700" height="250" />

 The ResNet model was then optimized for the number of layers to unfreeze and the learning rate.
+The final model was trained with a 0.001 learning rate with all layers of the base model unfrozen.

 <img src="https://user-images.githubusercontent.com/70846659/134152179-1a56a176-da42-41e3-a0ba-a1aab8a8928f.png" width="450" height="600" />

+This has achieved
 Looking at the predictions for each class, it is important to highlight the following:
 1) Model achieved top performance on identifying subjects without masks
 - F1 score of 0.99